 Earning income (grades 6-8)

-Careers: Job options vary, with each one requiring different levels of education, training and skill sets.
-More training and more education often equate to more career prospects, though they also require a bigger investment of time and money.
-It is also important to emphasize to children at this age that circumstances and life choices can also impact job prospects.
+- Careers: Job options vary, with each one requiring different levels of education, training and skill sets.
+More training and education often equate to more career prospects, though they also require a bigger investment of time and money.
+It’s also important to emphasize at this age that circumstances and life choices can also impact job prospects.

-Earnings: Income can be earned in many ways.
-Aside from a traditional income-earning job, investments can also offer income.
+- Earnings: One can earn income in many ways.
+Aside from a traditional income-earning job, investments can also translate into income.
 Interest, dividends and capital gains are a few examples of these.

 Buying goods and services (grades 6-8)

-Payment methods: Teach your children that you can pay for purchases in many ways.
-Cash, check, credit/debit card, electronic payment – a good understanding of all of these, as well as their best use cases, is crucial in today’s economy.
+- Payment methods: Teach your children that you can pay for purchases in many ways: cash, check, credit/debit card, and electronic payment.
+A good understanding of all of these, as well as their best use cases, is crucial in today’s economy.

-Budgeting: Budgeting is vital to making the best use of your money and achieving your financial goals.
+- Budgeting: Budgeting is vital to making the best use of your money and achieving your financial goals.
 A budget should include your income, savings, taxes and expenses – both fixed and ever-changing.
-Budgets can (and should) be revised as your finances change.
+You can (and should) revise budgets as your finances change.